The Same Scene Stopped 19 Out of 61 Readers — And None of Them Talked to Each Other

 The magic number question

 Most writers who seek beta readers get feedback from two to four people.
-That's enough to surface obvious problems (if the readers are honest, which is its own challenge), but it's not enough to distinguish between "this is a real structural issue" and "this is one person's preference."
-When Reader A says the love interest is flat and Readers B, C, and D don't mention it, is the character fine, or did B through D just not want to bring it up?
+That’s enough to surface obvious problems (if the readers are honest, which is its own challenge), but not enough to distinguish “this is a real structural issue” from “this is one person’s preference.”
+When Reader A says the love interest is flat and Readers B, C, and D don’t mention it, is the character fine, or did B through D just not want to bring it up?

 What structure actually does